informalsystems/tendermint-rs/docs/architecture/adr-012-multi-version.md

 Another motivation for multi-version support is versioning of tendermint-rs
-itself: previously, the semver compatibility of tendermint-rs releases was tied with corresponding CometBFT Core version sequences in a none too obvious way.
-It's desirable to decouple tendermint-rs versioning from that of CometBFT Core, making it solely a matter of Rust crate API evolution.
-In the long term, a single version of the tendermint-rs libraries should be able to support all versions of CometBFT Core protocols that are relevant to the community.
+itself: previously, the semver compatibility of tendermint-rs releases was tied with corresponding CometBFT version sequences in a none too obvious way.
+It's desirable to decouple tendermint-rs versioning from that of CometBFT, making it solely a matter of Rust crate API evolution.
+In the long term, a single version of the tendermint-rs libraries should be able to support all versions of CometBFT protocols that are relevant to the community.
 The developers of CometBFT protocols should take versioning practices into use for future revisions that support backward compatibility on the source code level.

 ## Decision

-The tendermint-rs library API will be modified to provide support for multiple versions of CometBFT Core protocol, at this moment being 0.34 and 0.37.
+The tendermint-rs library API will be modified to provide support for multiple versions of CometBFT APIs, at this moment being 0.34 and 0.37.

 ### tendermint-proto